microsoft/pylance-release/README.md

             "includeAllSymbols": "whether to include all symbols (bool)" }
         ```
-        If `include all symbols` is set to `false`, only symbols in each package's `__all__` are included.
+        If `includeAllSymbols` is set to `false`, only symbols in each package's `__all__` are included.
 When it's set to `true`, Pylance will index every module/top level symbol declarations in the file.
     - Example:
         ```jsonc
         [
             { "name": "sklearn", "depth": 2, "includeAllSymbols": true },